zarf-dev/proposals/0048-schema-update-process/README.md

 │     ├── convert.go
 ```

-The internal/types package will contain a superset of Zarf fields to enable conversions between API versions.
-Rather than having functions which convert v1alpha1 to v1beta1, functions will instead convert v1alpha1 to the generic Zarf package type then convert the generic Zarf package type to v1beta1.
-This means Zarf only needs N conversion functions (N API versions) rather than N² conversions between every pair of versions.
+The `internal/api/types` package contains a superset of Zarf fields spanning all supported API versions.
+It plays two roles.
+First, it is the working representation that `packager` operates on internally: a loaded package is converted into the superset once, and the versioned types (`v1alpha1`, `v1beta1`) appear only at the edges — parsing, `inspect definition`, `create` output, `upgrade-schema`, and the public `convert` package.
+Callers obtain a versioned view through per-version read accessors — `AsV1alpha1()` and `AsV1beta1()` — grouped in a `PackageAccessor` interface that both built (`PackageLayout`) and cluster-sourced (`DeployedPackage`) packages implement, so a versioned type is only ever materialized when a caller explicitly asks for one.
+Because the superset is never named in a public signature, introducing a new API version requires no change to the signatures of functions that operate on it internally.
+Second, it is the pivot for conversions: rather than converting v1alpha1 directly to v1beta1, Zarf converts v1alpha1 to the superset then the superset to v1beta1, so Zarf needs only N conversion functions (one per API version) rather than N² conversions between every pair of versions.

 The internal/types package will not be exposed by the SDK.
 Instead the convert package will expose functions such as `func V1Alpha1PkgToV1Beta1(in v1alpha1.ZarfPackage) v1beta1.ZarfPackage`.
 These functions will call the internal API packages, `internalv1alpha1.ConvertToGeneric(in v1alpha1.ZarfPackage) types.ZarfPackage` and `internalv1beta1.ConvertFromGeneric(in types.ZarfPackage) v1beta1.ZarfPackage`.
 This will provide a clean interface for SDK users while avoiding exposing the internal types.
+Zarf's own `src/packager` and `src/cmd` packages may import `internal/api/types` directly; the constraint is only that the superset never appears in a public SDK signature.
 This strategy will also keep the src/api/<version> packages focused solely on data rather than including validation or conversion logic.
 These conversion functions will be manually written as opposed to [automatically generating conversion functions](#automatically-generating-conversion-functions).

 Zarf will not expose a public method such as v1alpha1.Validate() as this is a subset of the package validation required, and contains only specific logic not covered by the schema.
 This validation logic, currently in src/pkg/lint/validate.go, will be moved to internal/v1alpha1.
 This structure will be implemented before v1beta1 is released, and added to with each new API version.
 Package validation will continue to occur in `load.PackageDefinition`, keeping the SDK flow the same.